annie89a/QuizApp--Microservice/README.md

 Inter-Service Communication

-For interaction between these two services, an Eureka server is used:
+For interaction between these two services, Eureka server is used:

 - All microservices are registered with the Eureka server.
 - Microservices can search for one another from the Eureka server using the Eureka client.